ecohealthalliance/doltr/CONTRIBUTING.md

 -   **dolt** itself is rapidly developing and **doltr** will need to track it to keep up with changes.

--   In general, the goal is for the a [**DBI**-compliant](https://cran.r-project.org/web/packages/DBI/vignettes/spec.html) interface that wraps [**RMariaDB**](https://github.com/r-dbi/RMariaDB) with some enhanced
+-   In general, the goal is for a [**DBI**-compliant](https://cran.r-project.org/web/packages/DBI/vignettes/spec.html) interface that wraps [**RMariaDB**](https://github.com/r-dbi/RMariaDB) with some enhanced